Why the Immanuel Approach?

 What Does a Session Look Like?

-From that place of remembered connection, you are invited to bring a current struggle, a painful memory, or an area of your heart that feels stuck or wounded.
 The goal is not to analyze or rehearse the pain, but to allow God — who is already there — to meet you in it.
 Many people find that what they could not resolve through willpower or understanding begins to shift when it is brought into His presence.

 Sessions are conversational, unhurried, and grounded in prayer.
 No two are exactly alike, because no two people carry identical histories or wounds.